Rising rivers threaten US South and Midwest after barrage of rain and tornadoes

 “I grabbed all my stuff and came here,” said Mann, who brought a folding chair, two bags of toiletries, laptops, iPads and medications: “I don’t leave them in my apartment in case my apartment is destroyed.
 I have to make sure I have them with me.”

-Schreiner reported from Shelbyville, Kentucky.
-Associated Press writers Andrew DeMillo in Little Rock, Arkansas; Kimberlee Kruesi in Nashville, Tennessee, Adrian Sainz in Memphis, Tennessee, and Sophia Tareen in Chicago, contributed to this report.
+Izaguirre reported from New York.
+Associated Press writers Bruce Schreiner in Shelbyville, Kentucky, Andrew DeMillo in Little Rock, Arkansas; Adrian Sainz in Memphis, Tennessee, and Sophia Tareen in Chicago, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.